 Don’t you find it odd that most “marketing secrets” are just common sense these days?

-Because most of the PPC secrets out there, are already widely adopted, which, by definition, makes them the opposite of secrets.
+Most of the PPC secrets out there are already widely adopted, which, by definition, makes them the opposite of secrets.

 So today, I want to let you in on a little secret about my PPC management secrets: